mieubrisse/personal-writing/inputs-not-outputs/post.md

 First, I needed to identify where the system had failed.

 I reached for a technique we used at Palantir called a ["Five Whys"](TODO).
 It's simple: you build a tree of "why?" questions, with their response.
-Once you get to five levels deep, you're looking at the real root of the problem:
+Once you get to five levels deep, you're looking at real roots of the problem:

 ```
 - Q: Why did I lose my wallet?